About....My Story

 When our youngest started preschool, I opened a vintage/resale clothing store that catered to local students and international resellers.

 Those were fun seat-of-our-pants years, with four young children, three businesses (including a snowboard/skateboard shop), and a long list of community activities.
-I organized the building of a skate park and a Saturday Market for vendors ages 10-20, and won awards like Hometown Hero and Best New Business.
+I organized the building of a skate park and won awards like Hometown Hero and Best New Business.

 Very 90s me at Retro Active Clothing Company, 1996